ibm-cloud-docs/hpc-spectrum-symphony/faq-symphony.md

 In some regions, dedicated hosts have a limitation on the number of virtual server instances that can be placed on them at one time.
 You can try to provision the cluster with a smaller number of virtual server instances to overcome this.

-## Why does Spectrum Scale not allow use of the default value of 0.0.0.0/0 for security group creation?
+## Why does Storage Scale not allow use of the default value of 0.0.0.0/0 for security group creation?
 {: #security-group-default-value}
 {: faq}